No working smoke alarms in Toronto house fire that killed four people, investigation finds

 The entire second floor of the home was engulfed in flames.
 Two adjacent homes were also impacted by the fire and the occupants were evacuated.

-However, the woman’s seven-year-old son, Kai, along with her mother Jana, both died in the fire.
+However, Celeste’s seven-year-old son, Kai, along with her mother Jana, both died in the fire.

 Matthew Zdybal, 31, who had been visiting the home, and 33-year-old Amanda Freimanis, who lived in the home, also died in the fire.